Vitamin B-12, Poop and Soil

 high quality brand of edible soil or go through the trouble to make our own.

-• Though Vitamin B-12 is the most complex vitamin that we know of, we need the least amount of this
+- Though Vitamin B-12 is the most complex vitamin that we know of, we need the least amount of this

-• A recent study revealed that vitamin B12 may protect against the actual shrinkage of the brain as we age.
+vitamin, than any other. - A recent study revealed that vitamin B12 may protect against the actual shrinkage of the brain as we age.

-• B-12 supplements are inexpensive and not-toxic, (when you take too much, as the dose is so small).
+- B-12 supplements are inexpensive and not-toxic, (when you take too much, as the dose is so small).

-• Since vitamin B-12 is from bacterial fermentation, supplements can be produced in the same way!
+- Since vitamin B-12 is from bacterial fermentation, supplements can be produced in the same way!

-• Vitamin B-12 will be stored in body and used later when needed.
+- Vitamin B-12 will be stored in body and used later when needed.
 This is why most people who become a “veggie”, do not quickly show signs of B-12 deficiency, because it is stored, mainly in the liver for about 3- 5 years.

 So, taking a vitamin B-12 supplement is simpler and far more ecological, than eating animals, poop and soil!

-Chandra Lee Krohn
+–Chandra Lee Krohn

 Personal Trainer and Vitality Coach